Tbseddy/Data-Analytics-Training/README.md

 ## Power BI

+The three main components of Power BI are:
+1. Power BI Desktop
+2. Power BI Service
+3. Power BI Report Builder

+Power BI Desktop has 3 views:
+* Report view: This is wher you load your data in.
+In the middle of your screen where it says build visuals with your data is known as the canvas
+* Data view:
+* Modeling view:

 Once you open Power Bi click on Get data or Blank report
 * Click on get data from another source
 * Click on e.g. Excel workbook and then click on connect